The Cheapest Auto Insurance in Phoenix, Arizona, in 2026

 • Car insurance is expensive in Phoenix because of higher vehicle values, repair costs, and costly technology, according to 12News.
 Each of these factors increases claim expenses, which means insurers pay more.
 Insurance companies don’t have to get approval to raise rates in Arizona; they just have to justify why they’re charging more.

-• The state of Arizona requires drivers to have at least 25/50/15 liability insurance and uninsured/underinsured motorist (UM/UIM) insurance, though you can decline the latter.
+• The state of Arizona requires drivers to have at least 25/50/15 liability insurance and uninsured/underinsured motorist (UM/UIM) insurance at the 25/50 levels, though you can decline the latter.

 Sources